Michele Wallace: Early life

 Michele Faith Wallace was born on January 4, 1952, in Harlem, New York.
 She and her younger sister Barbara grew up in a black middle-class family.
 Her mother is Faith Ringgold, who was a teacher and college lecturer before becoming a widely exhibited artist.
 Her father, Robert Earl Wallace, was a classical and jazz pianist.
 Her parents separated after four years of marriage.
-Michele and Barbara Wallace were raised by their mother and stepfather Burdette "Birdie" Ringgold in Harlem's exclusive Sugar Hill district.
-Growing up, Wallace went to private school and spent summers at camp or in Europe.
-She attended elementary school at Our Savior Lutheran Church before transferring to the progressive New Lincoln School, where David Rieff and Shari Belafonte were among her classmates.
+Her father died of a drug overdose when Wallace was 13, and her later clashes with her mother led to her being sent to a Catholic reform school for several weeks as a child.
+Michele and her sister were later raised by their mother and stepfather Burdette "Birdie" Ringgold in Harlem's exclusive Sugar Hill district.

+Wallace went to private school and spent summers at camp or in Europe.
+She attended elementary school at Our Savior Lutheran Church, before transferring to the progressive New Lincoln School, where David Rieff and Shari Belafonte were among her classmates.
 Wallace cites her time at New Lincoln as one of her first experiences with radical politics.

 Wallace graduated from high school in 1969 and enrolled at Howard University in Washington, D.C., for fall the same year.
-She spent a semester at Howard before returning to Harlem.
+She spent a semester at Howard, before returning to Harlem.
 Back in New York City in the spring of 1970, she organized with her mother around anti-war, anti-imperialist art movements of the time and attended night school at the City College of New York.
-During this time she and her mother founded Women Students and Artists for Black Art Liberation (WSABAL), an organization that advocated for the inclusion of women of color's voices in the art world.
-In 1973 she co-founded the National Black Feminist Organization with Faith Ringgold, Margaret Sloan-Hunter, and other prominent black feminist activists.
+During this time, she and her mother founded Women Students and Artists for Black Art Liberation (WSABAL), an organization that advocated for the inclusion of women of color's voices in the art world.
+In 1973, she co-founded the National Black Feminist Organization with Faith Ringgold, Margaret Sloan-Hunter, and other prominent black feminist activists.
 Wallace earned her B.A. in English and Creative Writing from City College in 1974.